bradneymkhwanazi/bradneymkhwanazi/README.md

 - 👋 Hi, I’m @bradneymkhwanazi
-- 🌱 I’m a DevOps Engineer
+- 🌱 I’m a Linux Administrator
 - 💞️ I’m looking to collaborate on ...
 Python projects
 - 📫 How to reach me ... @brad_mkhwanazi on twitter